 Great Dane – interesting facts

-- Dogs resembling Great Danes were found in Egypt 3000 BC.
+- Dogs resembling the Great Danes were found in Egypt in 3000 BC.

 - Every year the highest dog is elected.
 Previous record holders, including Gibson (107 cm), Titan (107,3 cm) and George (110 cm) left behind, because the winner – Zeus – measures 112 cm height at the shoulders.

 - Scooby-Doo, the famous Hanna-Barbera character, was based on a Great Dane by animation designer Iwao Takamoto.
 Takamoto based his illustrations on sketches given to him by a Hanna-Barbera employee who bred this dog.
 Scooby closely resembles a Great Dane, although his tail is longer than the breed’s, bearing a closer resemblance to a cat’s tail.

 - Culturing the harlequin variety, merle and white dog (associating them with each other), is a controversial practice to the extent that, for example in Germany was prohibited under the laws of animal protection, because litters of extraordinary parents were owners of a double merle gene, often causing deafness and blindness in newborn puppies.